Interface Tour

 How to use it

 Start with recurrence: where else does this word appear, and how does that change what the current line is doing?
+Exact return should usually come before broader family speculation.

 Weighted Micro-Context Concurrence